straut12/sj4u-gh/_pages/about.md

 ---

 **ABOUT**
 With two-and-a-half decades of experience as a photolithography engineer, including an extensive 18-year tenure at Texas Instruments, I’ve developed expertise in data analysis, process optimization, and defect trouble shooting.
 Throughout my career, I’ve been driven by a passion for efficiency, seeking innovative solutions to streamline processes and resolve yield limiting issues.
 As a result, I've had the opportunity to not only lead litho teams but also many cross-functional teams.
-I would love to connect with you so that we can explore how my skill set could enhance your team’s capabilities and drive continued success for your organization.

 [LinkedIn](https://www.linkedin.com/in/sean-trautman-b66bb8175/)